Last Updated on June 9th, 2021 at 01:16 pm

 Hibernate supports the three basic inheritance mapping strategies:

 - table-per-class-hierarchy Only one table is created for all the classes involved in hierarchy.
-Here we maintain an extra discriminator field in table to differentiate between Student and Teacher.
+Here you need to maintain an extra discriminator field in table to differentiate between Student and Teacher.
 For more information please go through table-per-class-hierarchy

 - table-per-subclass One table for each class is created.
 The above hierarchy gets three tables.
 Here, foreign key is maintained between the tables.
 For more information please go through table-per-subclass